davidrhoden/davidrhoden-basic-netlify/timeline/o-little-town-of-rock-aug-29-1984.md

 ---
 title: I took the family car and went to see a rock show in Athens though I was underage.
 date: 1984-08-29T22:00:00.000Z
-summary: The Washington Post thought it worthy of mention.
 excerpt: The Washington Post thought it worthy of mention.
 category: press
 image: /static/img/press/olittletownp1lg.jpg